Blog Banner SVG

 • Independent Entity: An OPC has a distinct legal identity separate from the owner.
 It can enter into contracts, own property, and be sued independently.

-• Continuity: The company continues to exist even if the owner faces incapacity, ensuring business stability.
+• Continuity: The company continues to exist even if the owner faces incapacity, ensuring business stability through the mandatory nominee structure.

 6. Easier Expansion